xarantolus/blog/_posts/2024-07-20-Dont-snipe-me-in-space-intentional-flash-corruption-for-stm32-microcontrollers.md

 So what I wanted to build is a binary search that keeps its state over resets.
 Keeping state is kind of the opposite of what a reset is intended to do, so a way to store data across resets was needed.
 The real time clock (RTC) of the MCU has 32 backup registers, which store 32 bits each.
 They are kept over multiple resets and thus enable us to keep state such as the bottom and top of the range that we are searching.

-When doing a step, the waiting loop runs for the middle of the range, and then flash programming is initiated, and once it's finished, the blue LED turns on.
+When doing a step, we first calculate the middle of the waiting range, busy-wait that amount of iterations, and then initiate flash programming.
+Once it's finished, the blue LED turns on.
 Afterwards (or hopefully *during* the programming operation), the watchdog reset happens.
 The blue LED thus indicates that we need a lower timing.
 If the process worked, the green LED comes on, otherwise a next reset happens.
 If the program got into a spot where it cannot advance further (timings are a bit random after all), the red LED will come on.
 In that case, a manual reset can be done.

 With that in mind, this is what destroying an address looks like in practice (Note the LD1-LD2 LEDs):